CeceXX/hackupc-notes/README.md

 *git add* adds files to the commit
 *git push* uploads changes to the server

+## Resolving conflicts
 The big problem is when you push code but somebody else edited the same file in the past.
+You can fix this by making changes in the code.